story here. Broadcast May 12 http://www.rte.ie/news/player/world-report/2013/0512/

 The DAP emerged as the second-biggest party in Malaysia after the election, winning 38 seats, while the main Chinese party in the BN saw its representation halved.
 DAP secretary-general Lim Guan Eng criticised BN attempts to portray Chinese as “scapegoats” and portray the election results as a “Chinese-versus-Malay” vote.

-“They were instilling fear in the heartland that a vote for PAS would mean a vote for DAP and therefore a vote against Malay interests,” Ahmad told The Irrawaddy.
+“They were instilling fear in the heartland that a vote for PAS would mean a vote for DAP and therefore a vote against Malay interests,” Ahmad said.
 The re-elected BN says it campaigned on a solid economic record and – contrary to opposition claims – on a message of ethnic harmony.

 In some regions, local issues played a part in the election outcome.
-In Kuantan, a city of around 500,000 people on peninsular Malaysia’s east coast, concerns about the environmental impact of a rare-earths processing plant outside the city prompted the opposition to say that if it won the election, it would move to close the US$800 million plant, the largest such facility outside China, and run by Australia’s Lynas.
+In Kuantan, a city of around 500,000 people on peninsular Malaysia’s east coast, concerns about the environmental impact of a rare earths processing plant outside the city prompted the opposition to say that if it won the election, it would move to close the US$800 million facility, the largest of its kind outside China.

 Rare earths are a set of 17 minerals needed for high tech industries and domestic electronic goods.
 In 2010, China, which currently dominates global rare earths production, squeezed its supply of rare earths to Japan during tensions over disputed islands in the East China Sea, prompting concerns elsewhere about finding alternative sources for rare earths.

-The Lynas facility could contribute 20 per cent of the world’s supply of rare earths, say proponents.
-However, Bun Teet Tan, head of the Save Malaysia Stop Lynas campaign, told The Irrawaddy that the local election results showed that people in the city remained opposed the rare earths plant, which looks set to continue operations after the BN win.
+The Kuantan facility is run by Australian company Lynas and could contribute 20 per cent of the world’s supply of rare earths, say proponents.
+However, Bun Teet Tan, head of the Save Malaysia Stop Lynas campaign, said that the local election results showed that people in the city remained opposed the rare earths plant, which looks set to continue operations after the BN win.

 “We have successfully captured all parliamentary and state seats in and around Kuantan.
 This speaks volumes about how the resident feel about the Lynas issue,” he said.Show